Scottish Word: Maister.

 The chiel’s a tumshieheid gomach monoglot o a trow o the warst kind.
 Burst his pan tap ahn skooshed a biled bilein o rotten neep oer the ceilin.
 Frae lookin at his browsin history and choice … Continue reading Trow.

 “Ye bust yer chops engineering intelligent monkeys an ye hae a guid craik wi them.
 But as soon as they discover the Internet it’s aw ower.”
-Translated: craik, Craic: conversation, converse, gossip.
+Translate: craik, Craic: conversation, converse, gossip.
 “You bust your chops … Continue reading Craik.

 “Awbody – aw thegither noo!”
-Translated: awbody: everyone.
+Translate: awbody: everyone.
 “Everyone – all together now!”
 The Scottish Word: awbody with its definition and its meaning illustrated and captioned with the word used in context in the Scots language … Continue reading Awbody.

 “Huv a boggle at this, it’s a fower luggit case an bonnie wi it too.”
-Translated: lug: handle.
+Translate: lug: handle.
 “Have a good look at this, it has a case with four handles and is good looking with … Continue reading Lug.